DniweTamp/cool-batches/README.md

 resavepng.bat - resave png with noesis

+extract alpha.bat - extract alpha from image to a separate grayscale image

+combine alpha.bat - add alpha to some image from a separate grayscale image

+extract all channels.bat - separate RGBA channels to different grayscale images

+combine channels.bat - combine multiple grayscale images to a single RGB(A) image

+edit gamma.bat - adjust image's gamma by some amount

 rgb.bat - assume rgb color profile (makes image darker)

 srgb.bat - assume srgb color profile (makes image brighter)

+Smash Texture Adjustment.bat - adjust image's colors to look better in SSBU (for mods)

+Smash Texture Adjustment - Revert.bat - adjust SSBU textures colors to be more colorful (will look better in, say, P5R)

 tga.bat - convert image to tga with noesis